If you get an email about Amazon MusicKey, it's a scam

 Am I at risk for this hack?
 What can I do to avoid it?

-Thankfully, the majority of complaints about this scam appear to come from the U.K., but that doesn’t mean it won’t be coming our way soon.
-Scammers often take their operations globally after finding local success, so don’t be surprised if you get an email about your “subscription” in the near future.
+Thankfully, the majority of complaints about these scams appear to come from the U.K., but that doesn’t mean they won’t be coming our way soon.
+Scammers often take their operations globally after finding local success, so don’t be surprised if you get an email or call about your “subscription” in the near future.

+If you get a phone call like the one above claiming to be from Amazon, keep in mind that Amazon never cold-calls users or anyone for that matter.
+A statement from the other line that says the call is from Amazon is your signal to hang up immediately.

+That said, if you want extra peace of mind to make sure you didn’t miss anything significant, you can always dial Amazon after hanging up the incoming call at 1 (888) 280-4331.
+Once you’re connected, tell them what the person on the previous call said, and have the Amazon agent confirm or deny whether they’re telling the truth.
+Most of the time, it’s a lie.

 If you get a suspicious email like this that you weren’t expecting, avoid opening it and check your Amazon account instead.
 Take a look at the email address of the sender, and completely ignore it if it ends in anything other than “@amazon.com.”